oracle/node-oracledb/INSTALL.md

 npm install oracledb
 ```

-Node-oracledb will automatically configured to use the highest version
+Node-oracledb will automatically be configured to use the highest version
 Instant Client RPMs installed.
 To use a different version, follow the
 instructions to
 [install on Linux with Instant Client ZIP files](#instzip) instead,
 setting `OCI_LIB_DIR` and `OCI_INC_DIR` to the appropriate
 directories.

+If you have other Oracle software installed on the same machine, and
+the runtime linker is configured to find this other software via
+`LD_LIBRARY_PATH` or `ldconfig`, then update the environment to use
+the Instant Client RPM libraries, for example
+`/usr/lib/oracle/12.1/client64/lib`.

 ### 2.4 Run an example program